grosshaus-dev/alone/do.md

 - [ ] Wetness for fire, rain can extinguish fires.
 - [ ] Weather.
     - [ ] Temperature that adjusts with elevation.
-    - [ ] Show weather on HUD or info panel.
 - [ ] Climate.